evgenyb/evgenyb.github.io/_posts/2020-05-18-provision-grafana-data-source.md

 ## Provisioning script

-We use bash with [`jq`](https://stedolan.github.io/jq/) to work with `json`, `az cli` to work with Azure key-vault and `curl` to call grafana rest API, and here is what provisioning script does:
+We use bash with [`jq`](https://stedolan.github.io/jq/) to work with `json`, `az cli` to work with Azure key-vault and `curl` to call Grafana rest API, and here is what provisioning script does:

 * Reads input parameters
-* Reads grafana admin user password from the key-vault
+* Reads Grafana admin user password from the key-vault
 * Identifies user or spn Azure AD object id
 * Reads json configuration from the data source file
 * Parses `name`, `type` and `team` information